sha0coder/scemu/docs/GULOADER.md

 At the end of the veh routine, a cleanup is triggered that restores the contect which has been modified by the malware altering the execution flow in this way.

-Thats not a problem for scemu.
+Thats not a problem for mwemu.

 ## Cpuid